Why Visiting Your Dentist Is Important For Your Overall Health

 Everything Is Connected

 Slowly, the old medical view is dying out, and a new one that understands the interconnectedness of the body is taking its place.
-The philosophy of holistic dentistry is discussed at www.boutiquedental.co.nz and the term holistic, quite simply, (despite any preconceived notions you have about it) refers to the idea that most things are part of larger systems.
+The philosophy of holistic dentistry and the term holistic, quite simply, (despite any preconceived notions you have about it) refers to the idea that most things are part of larger systems.
 A holistic approach to your oral health involves understanding that your oral health is intrinsically linked with other elements of your health, so much so that you can study your oral health and be informed about the rest of your health.
 Likewise, problems in your dental health can influence other areas of your body.

 Gum Disease Is Inflammation

 Inflammation is a bodily response that, if chronic, can play a role in many of the scarier chronic illnesses like Alzheimer’s, arthritis, cancer, diabetes, and asthma.
 Symptoms of inflammation include pain, heat, redness, swelling, and immobility.
 Gum disease is a type of inflammation and should be treated with as much attention as chronic inflammation in other parts of your body.
+Gum disease and other forms of oral inflammation can be managed and even prevented with regular dental visits.
+When looking for a qualified professional, consider seeking out a Medicaid Dentist if you cannot otherwise afford dental care.
+Thankfully, many insurance and healthcare plans are beginning to recognize the interconnectedness of oral health with other facets of your health, making it easier to get the care you need.

 Gum Disease Is Linked To Heart Disease